Oddworld: Munch's Oddysee: Reception

-Retrospective, Port reviews
+Retrospective and port reviews

 Retrospectives and reviews of ports of the game have been more mixed to negative, with some critics considering it to be the worst game in the Oddworld series.
 In a 2020 review of the Nintendo Switch version, Nintendo Life remarked that the game was the worst in the Oddworld series and criticized the level design, control, and the unpolished feeling of the game.
-COGconnected in 2020 review of the Switch praised the game's options and pick-up and play feel, though criticized the "repetitive" puzzle design.
-God is a Geek also criticized the game's camera, control, environments which they labeled as "bland" in a 2020 review of the Switch port.
-The Switch port were also criticized for not updating the game's control options and for keeping bugs that were present in the Xbox version in the game.
+The Switch port was also criticized for not updating the game's control options and for keeping bugs that were present in the Xbox version in the game.

-The Switch and Vita ports of the game that were released in 2020 and 2014 has a Metacritic score of 58 and 72 retrospectively indicating "generally mixed reviews."
+The Switch and Vita ports of the game that were released in 2020 and 2014 have Metacritic scores of 58 and 72 respectively, indicating "mixed or average" reviews.